brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 ### Running inference on TorchScript

-We now have completed both the python and C++ implementations.
-Ideally, we would have the flexibility and speed of development of python, with the low memory footprint and high efficiency of C++.
-To do that, we will train a model in python, and then load and run in on C++.
-To do that, we run the following python code after training our model, and this will output the model as a `pt` file:
+In ideal scenarions, we would want the flexibility and speed of development of python, with the low memory footprint and high efficiency of C++.
+This is possible with [TorchScript](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html).
+To do that, we will train the model `model` in python and output it as a binary `model_jut.pt` file, via:

 ```python
 model_jit = torch.jit.script(model)